 Note: If the benefit/perquisite provider is an individual/HUF whose gross turnover from business < Rs.1 crore or receipts from profession < Rs.
 50lakhs then, no tax deduction under section 194R.

-*Practical difficulty: In case of provider being a non-resident, giving benefit/perquisite to a resident will have to carry out excessive compliance procedures with the tax laws of India to provide certain benefits/perquisites.
+*Practical difficulty: In case of a provider being a non-resident, giving benefit/perquisite to a resident will have to carry out excessive compliance procedures with the tax laws of India to provide certain benefits/perquisites.

 4. Chargeability of the section 194R